markwoodhall/markwoodhall.com/resources/templates/md/posts/27-05-2016-deploying-cryogen-to-dokku-and-digital-ocean.md

 ![Networking](http://i.imgur.com/1tPlayj.png)

-I then add a domain name for the IP address I made a note of, the one below just happens to be one I have spare.
+I then add a domain name for the IP address I made a note of, the domain name below just happens to be one I have spare.

 ![Domain](http://i.imgur.com/hVv0Gmh.png)